Storm Lake man sentenced to 10 years prison for sex assault

-STORM LAKE, Iowa -- A Storm Lake man was sentenced Monday to 10 years in prison for sexually assaulting a juvenile.
+STORM LAKE, Iowa — A Storm Lake man was sentenced Monday to 10 years in prison for

 Mario Delapaz, 36, pleaded guilty last week in Buena Vista County District Court to one count of third-degree sexual abuse.